- Like

 A variety of corn with a white kernel and a sweet, mild flavor.
 It’s a good source of carbohydrates, fiber, and antioxidants.

-Check Out 92 Vegetable Names in Indian Languages here!
+Check Out Spinach in Different Indian Languages here

 - Like